sveltejs/kit/documentation/docs/06-service-workers.md

 In SvelteKit, if you have a `src/service-worker.js` file (or `src/service-worker.ts`, or `src/service-worker/index.js`, etc) it will be built with Vite and automatically registered.

 > You can change the location of your service worker in your [project configuration](#configuration-files).
 You can also provide the `scope` for the service worker, by default `/`.
-You **MUST** modify you `manifest.json` file to include also the `scope`: if you are using the default `scope` value, then you need to configure `scope: '/'`.
-**REMEMBER**: both, the option and the `manifest.json` entry must be the same.
-You can remove the service worker registration to allow register it on your logic, for example to allow `prompt for update` or configure periodic service worker updates.
+You **MUST** modify your `manifest.json` file to include also the `scope`: if you are using the default `scope` value, then you need to configure `scope: '/'`. **REMEMBER**: both, the option and the `manifest.json` entry must be the same.
+You can remove the service worker registration to allow register it on your logic, for example to allow `prompt for update`, configure periodic service worker updates or some logic that requires using the service worker registration.

 Inside the service worker you have access to the [`$service-worker` module](#modules-$service-worker).